TheMarlboroMan/dfw-jumpstart/README.md

 ###Play audio

 //TODO: Explain how to get the audio_interface from the kernel and inject it into the controllers.
 Then use it.
+//TODO: Explain the fire and forget way.
+//TODO: Explain the way used in the controller.
+//TODO: Explain callbacks.
+//TODO: Explain how the order REALLY matters.

 ###Implement text input.